lehins/tutorials/Haskell/containers/containers.md

 Haskell is a pure functional language, thus, by it's nature, most of the available containers are immutable and, without a doubt, the most common one is a list `[a]`.
-Certainly, it is not efficiency that made list so popular, but rather its simplicity, consequently it is also the first type of data structure that you get introduced to while learning Haskell.
-Although, lists are perfectly suatable for some problems, more often than not, we need something that is more tailored to how we are trying to use our data.
+Certainly, it is not efficiency that made it so popular, but rather its simplicity, consequently, it is also the first data structure, that you get introduced to while learning Haskell.
+Although, lists are perfectly suitable for some problems, more often than not, we need something that is more tailored to how we are trying to use our data.

 Here are some situations
 that [containers](https://www.stackage.org/lts/package/containers) package can be of help.
-It contains efficient implementation of some of the most commonly used containers used in programming:
+It provides efficient implementation of some of the most commonly used containers used in programming:
 * `Data.Set` - you care about uniqueness and possibly the order of elements.
 * `Data.Map` - you need a mapping from unique keys to values and operations you perform can take advantage of ordering of keys.
 * `Data.IntSet` and `Data.IntMap` - just as above, but when elements and keys
-  respectfully are `Int`s.
+  respectively are `Int`s.
-* `Data.Sequence` - can be of use when a linear structure is required for a finite number of elements with fast access from its both sides and a fast concatenation with other sequences.
+* `Data.Sequence` - can be of use when a linear structure is required for a finite number of elements with fast access from both of its sides and a fast concatenation with other sequences.
 * `Data.Tree` and `Data.Graph` - for describing more complicated relations of
   elements.